-Peer tutoring is available to all students taking basic science courses.
-Through peer tutoring, you have the opportunity to work individually or within a group setting with second and third year students who have excelled in their coursework.
+Peer tutoring is available to all students.
+Through peer tutoring, you have the opportunity to work individually or within a small group setting with second year and beyond students who have excelled in their coursework.
 Through this program, you can learn more effective study strategies, reinforce course material, and work with others who are facing similar challenges.

 Many medical and graduate students at Einstein come from strong academic backgrounds and have served as advisors and tutors to other students.
 They may find that once they are in medical or graduate school, their previous methods of studying and approaching their school work are no longer effective in producing the same results that they had become accustomed to.
 For some, this may be the first time in their life that they have faced the possibility of failing an exam or not keeping up with the course material, despite their many efforts to study and follow through on course requirements.
 For others, merely not comprehending a lecture can induce a great deal of anxiety that can further impede the learning process.
 In these cases, the tutoring program is a resource that can provide an opportunity for students encountering difficulties to improve their academic performance.
 The OASC’s tutoring program offers students:

 - 1:1 consultation to discuss academic issues and the potential benefits of tutoring

 - peer tutors for the basic science courses, USMLE Step 1, and Shelf exams